 How does workplace bullying affect the overall workplace?

-Workplace bullying can significantly impact the workplace, affecting the individuals directly involved and the broader organizational culture and productivity.
+Workplace bullying can significantly impact the workplace, affecting the individuals directly involved and the broader corporate culture and productivity.

 Here are some ways in which workplace bullying can affect the workplace: